 Available to students enrolling in college in 2014 or later, the IBR plan limits payments to no more than ten percent of your discretionary income—that is, the portion of your income that’s above what’s required for you to meet your basic living expenses, such as food and housing.

-Under the Income-Based plan, the remaining balance of eligible loans are forgiven after 20 years.
+Under the Income-Based plan, the remaining balance of eligible loans is forgiven after 20 years.
 For public service workers, student loan forgiveness occurs after ten years.

 Pay As You Earn (PAYE) Repayment Plan.

 The Pay As You Earn Repayment Plan is available to students who enrolled in college too early to take advantage of the income-based repayment plan.

 Currently, the PAYE repayment plan is only available to borrowers who were new borrowers on or after October 2007.
 Under an executive order signed by President Obama, the PAYE plan will be expanded to all federal student loan borrowers, regardless of when they obtained their loans.
 Implementation of this expansion is expected late in 2015.

 Monthly payments under the Pay As You Earn plan are no more than ten percent of your disposable income, and after 20 years, any remaining loan amounts are forgiven.
 Public service workers have their loans forgiven after ten years.

 Under this plan, your payments are calculated based on your income, family size, and loan balance.
 Since the payments are recalculated every year, they are adjusted to account for changes in these factors.
 The plan uses a formula which compares a payment of 20 percent of your monthly discretionary income to the payment you’d make in a 12-year standard repayment plan, multiplied by what’s known as an income percentage factor, which takes into account your income and your marital status.
 Under the Income-Contingent Repayment Plan, you’ll pay the lesser of these two payment amounts.